-- <nav> represents a section of the document intended for navigation.
+- <nav> represents a section of the document intended for navigation, entirely seperate from <header>.

 Many other elements were added too but are too numerous to list.
-Go here
+Mozilla Developer Network

 Now for one of the most important parts, as well as the most difficult part for HTML 4 veterans...what is illegal

-be used in HTML5.
-Since HTML5 is all about moving forward, that means a couple of things need to be left behind.
-If you like that good old fashioned web 1.0 look, you need to make sure your styling is done in css with the new standards cause the tags that define the old web aren't available any more (eg NOT ALLOWED
+to use in HTML5.
+Since HTML5 is all about moving forward, that means some things needed to be left behind in 2002.
+If you like that good old fashioned Web 1.0 look, you need to make sure your styling is done in CSS with the new standards cause the tags that define the old web have pretty much been gutted from HTML 5.

-basefont, big, center good bye friend )':, font, strike, tt, frame, frameset, marquee, noframes, the align attribute (eg <p align=right>), the background attribute on body, the bgcolor attribute, cellpadding and cellspacing on table, height on td and th, and width on hr, table, td, and th.
+good bye friend )':, font, strike, tt, frame, frameset, marquee NOOOOOOO D':, noframes, the align attribute (eg <p align=right>), the background attribute on body, the bgcolor attribute, cellpadding and cellspacing on table, height on td and th, and width on hr, table, td, and th.

 Various other elements and attributes were removed which can be read about here